halo-neuroscience/api-docs/source/index.md

-avatar | NA | avatar image of participant accepted_tos_at | NA | timestamp of when participant accepted ToS last_stimulation_waveform_id | NA | waveform ID of last stimulation initiated by participant
+avatar | NA | avatar image of participant accepted_tos_at | NA | timestamp of when participant accepted ToS last_stimulation_waveform_id | NA | waveform ID of last stimulation initiated by participant last_stimulation_at | NA | timestamp of last stimulation initiated by participant